Mahdi Ahouie

-Mahdi Ahouie (born 1977) is an Iranian political scientist and assistant professor of international politics and head of the Department of Iranian Studies at the University of Tehran.
+Mahdi Ahouie (born 1977) is an Iranian political scientist, and assistant professor of international politics, and member of the Department of Iranian Studies at the University of Tehran.
+In April 2025 he was appointed Vice-President of the Iranology Foundation in Tehran.
+He is also working as a psychoanalyst.
 He has also been Post-doctoral Research Fellow at the Foundation for Interreligious and Intercultural Research and Dialogue in Geneva.
 Ahouie is known for his research on Israel's foreign policy, Middle Eastern politics and Iranian foreign relations.